developerDebmeet/Learn_Kafka/README.txt

     as a rule, for a replication factor of N, we can lose up to N-1 brokers and still recover full data.

+Zookeeper
+    zookeeper manages brokers ( keeps a list of them ) zookeeper helps in performing leader election for partitions zookeeper sends notifications to kafka in case of changes eg new topic/broker dies/broker comes up/ delete topics etc kafka 2.x cannot work without Zookeeper
+    kafka 3.x can work without Zookeeper (KIP-500) - using Kafka Raft instead kafka 4.x will not have zookeeper
+    zookeeper by design operates with an odd number of servers ( 1,3,5,7 ) zookeeper has a leader(writes) the rest of the servers are followers(reads) Zookeeper does NOT store consumer offsets with kafka > v0.10 Zookeeper shows scaling issues when kafka clusters have > 100,000 partitions by removing Zookeeper, Apache Kafka can
+        scale to millions of partitions, and becomes easier to maintain and set-up improve stability, makes it easier to monitor, support and administer single security model for the whole system single process to start with kafka
+        faster controller shutdown and recovery time
+        kafka 3.x now implements the Raft protocol (KRaft) in order to replace Zookeeper